A decade ago, there was no cafe culture, nowhere to go for a flat white and certainly no expectation of locally roasted beans.

 In traditional African culture, hot coffee is seen as a winter drink, and for adults only.

-cape town coffeeThis kind of care and attention to detail is a recent thing in South Africa.
 "People say, 'No, it's hot, I can't drink it," says Wongama Baleni, who jokingly refers to himself as the Department's Minister.

 Baleni and his partners Vusumzi Mamile and Vuyile Msaku are three young entrepreneurs who were looking for a business idea in the neighborhood where they grew up, but where they wouldn't have any direct competition.
 Earlier ideas were a car wash and laundromat.